 Shark’s Cove makes for one of the best spots to snorkel on the North Shore.
 Because it’s an enclosed lagoon, much of ocean waves can get shielded by the rock wall.
 This doesn’t mean it’s always a prime snorkeling time, in particular in the winter.
 But compared to much of the North Shore, it makes for a good beach to go snorkeling.

 This is a less visited site on the North Shore.
 It represents a piece of Hawaiian culture as a state historic site on Oahu.
 A heiau is an ancient Hawaiian temple, so it’s a way to get a glimpse of Hawaiian culture.
-And if that’s not enough to get you to go here, you will be treated to amazing views of Waimea Bay and the North Shore from above!
+And if that’s not enough to get you to go here, this is another place you can go to for amazing views of the North Shore from above!
+From here, you will be treated to views of Waimea Bay and beyond.
 You can find the road that leads to this vista right near Shark’s Cove.

 If you love exploring flowers and plant life, there’s a good chance you will love Waimea Valley.
 This park has over 40 themed gardens and over 5,000 different types of plants.
 There is an admission fee for this park.
 During the summer, there’s also a Hawaiian music summer concert series held here.